OpenRemote-Fontys/ESP32-Connection/README.md

-This is the readme for the Hardware section of the OpenRemote Office IoT group.
+This is the readme for the Hardware section of the OpenRemote Office IoT group. <br>

 FileStructure
 .